An optimization framework for resilient batch estimation in Cyber-Physical Systems: The resilience property of the proposed class of estimators

 We also observe that the smaller the parameter $p_r$ is, the tighter the error bound will be, which suggests that the estimator is more resilient when $p_r$ is lower.
 A similar reasoning applies to the number $D$ which is desired to be large here.
 These two parameters (i.e., $p_r$ and $D$) reflect properties of the system whose state is being estimated.
 They can be interpreted, to some extent, as measures of the degree of observability of the system.
 In conclusion, the estimator inherits partially its resilience property from characteristics of the system being observed.
 This is consistent with the well-known fact that the more observable a system is, the more robustly its state can be estimated from output measurements.

-\paragraph{Approximate resilience} As discussed above, when the loss function $\psi$ does not satisfy the triangle inequality (i.e., $\gamma_\psi\neq 1$), the term $\delta$ in \eqref{eq:th_lb} is unlikely to vanish completely.
+\paragraph{Approximate resilience} As discussed above, the triangle inequality property of the loss function $\psi$ is fundamental for achieving \textit{strict resilience}.
+When $\psi$ does not satisfy this property (i.e., when $\gamma_\psi\neq 1$), the term $\delta(\varepsilon)$ in \eqref{eq:th_lb} is unlikely to vanish completely.
 However we can prevent it from growing excessively by an appropriate choice of $\psi$ in \eqref{eq:psi_f}.
 To see this, assume for example that $\psi$ is defined by $\psi(y)=1-e^{-\ell(y)}$.
-Then since $\psi(y)\leq 1$ for all $y$, $\delta$ saturates to a constant value regardless of how large the $f_t$ are for $t\in \mathbb{T}_\varepsilon^c$.
+Then since $\psi(y)\leq 1$ for all $y$, $\delta(\varepsilon)$ saturates to a constant value regardless of how large the $f_t$ are for $t\in \mathbb{T}_\varepsilon^c$.
 On the other hand, this choice introduces a new technical challenge related to the fact that the function $q'$ in \eqref{eq:proof_ii} is no longer a $\mathcal{K}_\infty$ function but a bounded (saturated) function.
 Handling this situation will require some additional condition on the upper bound in \eqref{eq:proof_i}.
 To sum up, by selecting a saturated loss function for $\psi$, we obtain the following \textit{approximate resilience} result. \begin{coro}[Case where $\gamma_\psi\neq 1$] Let the conditions of Theorem \ref{th:lb} hold.
-Assume further that the loss function $\psi$ in \eqref{eq:psi_f} is defined by $\psi(y)=1-e^{-\ell(y)}$ where $\ell:\Re^{n_y}\rightarrow \Re_{\geq 0}$ satisfies \ref{prop:prem}--\ref{prop:der} and that let $\varepsilon\geq 0$ be such that
+Assume further that the loss function $\psi$ in \eqref{eq:psi_f} is defined by $\psi(y)=1-e^{-\ell(y)}$ where $\ell:\Re^{n_y}\rightarrow \Re_{\geq 0}$ satisfies \ref{prop:prem}--\ref{prop:der}.
+In particular, assume that property \ref{prop:4} is satisfied by $\ell$ with a $\mathcal{K}_\infty$ function $q$ such that \eqref{eq:homog_gen} is an equality relation.
+Also, let $\varepsilon\geq 0$ be such that

 where $r=r(\varepsilon)=|\mathbb{T}_\varepsilon^c|$ and $r^o(\varepsilon)=\max_{t\in \mathbb{T}_\varepsilon^c}\psi_t(f_t)\leq 1$.
 Then there exists a continuous and strictly increasing function $h_{\sat}:\interval{0}{1}\rightarrow \interval{0}{1}$ (obeying $h_{\sat}(0)=0$ and $h_{\sat}(1)=1$) such that for any norm $\lVert \cdot \rVert$ on $\Re^{n\times T}$,